liamoconnor87/blackboltcomics/README.md

 --------------------------
 - I took design inspiration from Ebay and the Boutique Ado tutorial.
 - I received mentorship on this project from Antonio Rodriguez.
+- All the Tutors that helped me at Code Institute.
+- Stacey 'The Ox' Chamberlain.